Partners in foam – Sunrise Medical Inc’s acquisition of Comfort Sleeper

 Internationally, Comfort Clinic does business in Cost Rica, Chile and Brazil.
 It also does about $15.5 million in pads and pillows in Canada, and is planning to enter Australia.

-Comfort Clinic's product offerings total a whopping 110 SKUs under 15 different product names, including Eggcrate, Dream Tech, Multi-Zone and Comfort Flow.
+Comfort Clinic's products include a whopping 110 SKUs under 15 different product names, including Eggcrate, Dream Tech, Multi-Zone and Comfort Flow.
 They will continue to be offered under their original Comfort Sleeper and Bio Clinic brand names.

 "Our thought process is not to create a new brand of products," said Randy Spence, Comfort Clinic's vice president of sales and former vice president of sales for Comfort Sleeper.
 "Maintaining brand identity is very critical.
 Both brands are widely recognized.
 We won't try to go to a homogenized look."